 Peak Drinking/Maturation Potential: This Zweigelt is best enjoyed within the next 3 years.

-Food Pairing: Warm pasta dishes and boiled beef, antipasti.
+Food Pairing: Pasta dishes and white meat, antipasti.